T-head-Semi/tvm/README.md

 HHB (Heterogeneous Honey Badger)
 ==============================================

 HHB is a is a collection of tools for deploying neural network models.
-It is provided by T-Head for the Wujian SoC platform.
+It is provided by XuanTie for the Wujian SoC platform.

 Website
 ---------------